mesonbuild/meson/docs/markdown/Reference-manual.md

   when this file changes.
 - `link_language` *(since 0.51.0)* *(broken until 0.55.0)*: makes the linker for this
   target be for the specified language.
-It is generally unnecessary to set this, as meson will detect the right linker to use in most cases.
+It is generally unnecessary to set this, as Meson will detect the right linker to use in most cases.
 There are only two cases where this is needed.
-One, your main function in an executable is not in the language meson picked, or second you want to force a library to use only one ABI.
+One, your main function in an executable is not in the language Meson picked, or second you want to force a library to use only one ABI.
 - `link_whole` *(since 0.40.0)*: links all contents of the given static libraries whether they are used by not, equivalent to the `-Wl,--whole-archive` argument flag of GCC.